Layr-Labs/eigenlayer-contracts/docs/permissions/KeyRegistrar.md

  * @param operatorSet The operator set to configure
  * @param curveType Type of curve (ECDSA, BN254)
- * @dev Only authorized callers for the AVS can configure operator sets */ function configureOperatorSet(OperatorSet memory operatorSet, CurveType curveType) external;
+ * @dev Only authorized callers for the AVS can configure operator sets
+ * @dev Reverts for:
+ *      - InvalidPermissions: Caller is not authorized for the AVS (via the PermissionController)
+ *      - InvalidCurveType: The curve type is not ECDSA or BN254
+ *      - ConfigurationAlreadySet: The operator set is already configured
+ * @dev Emits the following events:
+ *      - OperatorSetConfigured: When the operator set is successfully configured with a curve type */ function configureOperatorSet(OperatorSet memory operatorSet, CurveType curveType) external;
 ```